darktable-org/dtdocs/content/overview/workflow/process.md

 ### remove atmospheric haze

-There are two methods for removing atmospheric haze in darktable -- you can either use the [haze removal](../../module-reference/processing-modules/haze-removal.md) module or the "dehaze" preset in the [_diffuse or sharpen_](../../module-reference/processing-modules/diffuse.md) module.
+There are two methods for removing atmospheric haze in darktable.
+The [haze removal](../../module-reference/processing-modules/haze-removal.md) module provides a much simpler interface, but the "dehaze" preset in the [_diffuse or sharpen_](../../module-reference/processing-modules/diffuse.md) module can provide more flexibility when needed.

 ## creative adjustments